gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Track Java version for Groovy compilation

 The Java version used by Groovy compilation influences the compiled Groovy and Java classes for the `GroovyCompile` task.
-Gradle now tracks changes to this version and recompiles whenever it changes.
+Gradle now tracks changes to this version and recompiles whenever necessary.

 <!--
 ### Example new and noteworthy